 Music Bridges is the unique program intending to unite cultural organizations, amateur and professional musicians, talented young musicians, unknown artists, and composers by collaborating on innovative ways of thinking and engaging new and existing audiences for positive social impact.

-Presenting Well-Being Concerts program in partnership with Carnegie Hall Weill Music Institute.
+Lullaby Project in Partnership with Carnegie Hall Weill Music Institute

 https://www.carnegiehall.org/Events/Well-Being-Concerts